The Rise of Large Language Models and the Direction and Impact of US Federal Research Funding: Acknowledgments

 \section{Acknowledgments}

 We thank Yian Yin for thoughtful comments.
 We thank all members of the Center for Science of Science and Innovation (CSSI) at Northwestern University for helpful discussions, and Alyse Freilich for her careful editing and valuable feedback.
 This work is supported by the National Science Foundation under Award Number 2404035.
-The data collection protocol on private NSF and NIH proposals from two US universities was reviewed and approved by Institutional Review Board of Northwestern University (IRB no. STU00222200).
+The authors used large language models (GPT-5 and Claude Opus 4) to improve the language, style, and readability of the text in this manuscript.
+The authors are fully responsible for the content.